 Are you looking to learn more about employee turnover and what it means?
 You’ve come to the right place.

-Did you know that replacing an employee in a company costs up to 33% of their annual salary?
-That’s right, replacing staff members too often can have a devastating impact on a company’s resources and growth.
+Did you know that replacing an employee in a costs up to 33% of their annual salary?
+That’s right, replacing staff members too often can have a devastating impact on a ’s resources and growth.

 I’m about to show you what causes this growing problem that many companies are facing today.
 Also, how it affects finances, time, and human resources.